zwilias/elm-faster-map/README.md

 Additionally, a higher `N` means more code.

 **However** there is a second, more hidden cost: we're allocating a bunch of extra datastructures - those tuples each take up some memory, and we're holding `n // N` of these in memory.
+The actual act of constructing a tuple _also_ comes at a cost!

 So here's a second realization: we can keep the tails of the list in memory, and pattern match on those in `mapChunks`.
 Since we've already proven that each tail holds the appropriate number of elements, this means we only pay the cost of pattern-matching twice.
 Since lists are a nested datastructure, holding on to a "subtree" of that costs no more than a single pointer.